Introduction to Gated Recurrent Unit (GRU)

 Gated recurrent unit

-Another Interesting thing about GRU is that, unlike LSTM, it does not have a separate cell state (Ct).
+Another Interesting thing about GRU network is that, unlike LSTM, it does not have a separate cell state (Ct).
 It only has a hidden state(Ht).
 Due to the simpler architecture, GRUs are faster to train.

-The architecture of Gated Recurrent Unit
+The Architecture of Gated Recurrent Unit

 Now lets’ understand how GRU works.
 Here we have a GRU cell which more or less similar to an LSTM cell or RNN cell.